A description of the features of Dead Link Checker can be found here.

 Q: Can I change the email address that reports are sent to?

 For security reasons, Dead Link Checker will only email reports to the registered account holder.
-However it should be possible to configure your email software to forward the email to a third party, based on the sender and/or subject line.
+You can change the email address for your account, when logged in, by clicking the settings icon at top right.
+Alternatively it should be possible to configure your email software to forward the report email to a third party, based on the sender and/or subject line.

 Q: Will Dead Link Checker's scan affect Google Analytics results?